resource11-guests/next-react-course-cna/README.md

 ## Database

 Here is the [PostgreSQL database quickstart](https://console.neon.tech/app/projects/blue-mode-99101789/quickstart ).
 Using Neon for hosting since that is what Vercel Postgre|SQL uses under the hood, yet I want to take advantage of the better pricing model Neon uses for hobby accounts (10 databases).
 Vercel currently limits you to one database on their hobby tier.

+## Neon nuances

+Neon seems to want all the permissions in your repo and your organization... proceed with caution?